viamrobotics/PointCloudiPhoneApp/README.md

 # Point-Cloud-iPhone-App

-This app is the union of the [Displaying a Point Cloud Using Scene Depth](https://developer.apple.com/documentation/arkit/environmental_analysis/displaying_a_point_cloud_using_scene_depth) app and the [Transferring Data Between Bluetooth Low Energy Devices](https://developer.apple.com/documentation/corebluetooth/transferring_data_between_bluetooth_low_energy_devices) app

 The 'point clouds.xcodeproj' file cannot be opened with Xcode version 12.
 To get Xcode 13 beta, [click here](https://developer.apple.com/xcode/).

 To run the app:
+1. Open the 'point clouds.xcodeproj' file
+2. Click the button on the upper left side of the screen.
+It is to the left of the sideways triangle button.
+You should now see a side screen now.
+3. Immediately below the button you just clicked there should be a row of icons.
+4. Click on the leftmost icon.
+Icon looks like a folder.
+5. You should now see a drop down menu containing this app's files
+6. There are two values called 'point clouds'.
+Click on point clouds that has app store logo to the left of its name.
+7. On your main screen now click 'Signing & Capabilities'
+8. In the 'Signing' drop down menu look at 'Team'
+9. You should see: 'Name (Personal Team)'
+10. Now click on 'General'
+11. Under 'Indentity' change 'Bundle Identifier: Viam-Robotics.point-clouds' to 'Bundle Identifier: Viam-Robotics.point-clouds.<Name that shows up next to (Personal Team)>'
-1. Connect your phone to computer (USB to lightening).
+12. Connect your phone to computer (USB to lightening).
-2. In Xcode select your phone from the list of possible devices the app can run on.
+13. In Xcode select your phone from the list of possible devices the app can run on.
 This is a drop down menu at the very top of the screen.
-3. Click on the sideways triangle (<-- need to find offical name for this) in the upper left hand corner of your Xcode window.
+14. Click on the sideways triangle in the upper left hand corner of your Xcode window.

+**App Logic**:
+Apple's [Core Bluetooth framework](https://developer.apple.com/documentation/corebluetooth) allows the iphone to act as either a central or peripheral device.
+- Central devices scan for other devices.
+They access remote devices over a bluetooth low energy link using the GATT protocol.
+- Peripheral devices advertise and wait for connections.
+They have a local database and methods for accessing its contents.
+All peripheral devices have services and characteristics which describe them.
+A popular example of a peripheral device is a heart rate monitor.
+A service of a heart rate monitor is its heart rate service.
+The characteristics which describe this service the heart rate service includ: heart rate measurement and body sensor location.

+This app has the iphone acting as a peripheral.

+On start-up the iphone advertises its presence.
+RPI connects to iphone.
+iPhone is generating point clouds
+~I believe that the type of data that represents a point cloud has to be turned into a service/characteristic ~save generated point clouds to local database
+RPI is discovers and connects to iPhone
+RPI queries contents of iPhone iPhone responds to query requests.

 Below is a description of each file.